 Treatment for anaphylaxis

-The patient, who often has to be hospitalized, will need an injection of adrenaline (epinephrine) into the muscle.
-Antihistamines and steroids are often used as adjuncts.
+The person experiencing anaphylaxis will need an injection of adrenaline into the muscle.
+Antihistamines and steroids are often used alongside the adrenaline injection.

-After the patient has been stabilized, doctors may recommend they remain in hospital under observation for up to 24 hours in case of biphasic anaphylaxis.
+After the patient has been stabilized, doctors may recommend remaining in hospital under observation for up to 24 hours to rule out biphasic anaphylaxis.
 Biphasic anaphylaxis is the recurrence of anaphylaxis within 72 hours with no further exposure to the allergen.

-Patients who have had severe allergic reactions should carry an epinephrine autoinjector with them, which may include the EpiPen, EpiPen Jr, Twinject, or Anapen.
+Patients who have had severe allergic reactions should carry an epinephrine autoinjector with them, such as the EpiPen, EpiPen Jr, Twinject, or Anapen.

 Many doctors and health authorities advise patients to wear a medical information bracelet or necklace with information about their condition.